 Meetings

 SECTION 1.8.
-The annual meeting of the Board of Directors shall be held, with out call or notice, immediately following the annual meeting of the members of the Corporation.
+The annual meeting of the Board of Directors shall be held, with out call or notice, immediately following the annual meeting of the Members of the Corporation.
 Other meetings of the Board shall normally be held monthly at such place, and on such day and hour, as the Board shall fix.
 Special meetings of the Board may be called by the President or any three (3) Directors.
 All meetings of the Board, other than the annual meeting, shall be held on seventy-two (72) hours' notice by first class mail, postage prepaid, or on twenty-four (24) hours' notice delivered personally or by telephone.

 Quorum and Voting

 SECTION 1.9.
-At least five (5) Directors shall constitute a quorum of the Board of Directors for the transaction of business, and every act or decision done or made by a majority of the Directors present at a meeting duly held at which a quorum is present is the act of the Board; provided, however, that any meeting at which a quorum was initially present may continue to transact business notwithstanding the withdrawal of any Directors if any action taken is approved by at least a majority of the Board.
+At least five (5) Directors shall constitute a quorum of the Board of Directors for the transaction of business, and every act or decision done or made by a majority of the Directors present at a meeting duly held at which a quorum is present is the act of the Board; provided, however, that any meeting at which a quorum was initially present may continue to transact business.
+Each Director shall have one vote on each matter presented for action.
+A Director shall not vote by proxy.

 Conduct of Meetings

 SECTION 1.10.
 The President of the Corporation or, in the President's absence, the Vice President of the Corporation or, in the absence of both, any Director selected by the Directors present, shall preside at meetings of the Board of Directors.
-The Secretary of the Corporation or, in the Secretary's absence, any person appointed by the presiding officer, shall act as Secretary of the Board.
+The Secretary of the Corporation or, in the Secretary's absence, any Person appointed by the presiding Officer, shall act as Secretary of the Board.

 Vacancies

 SECTION 1.11.
 Vacancies in the Board of Directors may be filled by a majority vote of the remaining Directors.
-The Board may declare vacant the position of a Director who is absent for four (4) consecutive regular Board meetings without prior authorization from the Board.
+The Board may declare vacant (a) the position of a Director who is absent for four (4) consecutive regular Board meetings without prior authorization from the Board, or (b) any positions which are not able to be filled by the mechanism described in Section 1.6.
 A Director appointed to fill a vacancy shall hold office until the expiration of the term of the predecessor.

 ARTICLE II.
 OFFICERS